 LIMITED OPERATING HISTORY.
-The Fund is a newly-organized closed-end management investment company that has limited operating history and no public trading of its shares.
+The Fund commenced operations on October 1, 2018 and has limited operating history.
 In addition, the Investment Manager has not previously managed a publicly offered investment vehicle, such as the Fund.
 The Fund is designed primarily as a long-term investment vehicle and not as a trading tool.
 An investment in the Fund's securities should not constitute a complete investment program for any investor and involves a high degree of risk.
 Due to the uncertainty in all investments, there can be no assurance that the Fund will achieve its investment objective.
 The value of the Fund's shares could decline substantially and cause you to lose some or all of your investment.